The Last Coffee Grind Size Chart You’ll Ever Need

 We suggest you pick a travel-friendly grinder – a small, handheld, portable grinder.
 Since you’ll need a camping friendly coffee maker to go with your portable grinder, we suggest you take a look at this guide on how to make coffee while camping.

-Finer ground coffee doesn’t automatically equal a stronger taste, but it could make it more bitter which is a strong and prominent flavor.
+Finer ground coffee doesn’t automatically equal a stronger taste, but it could make it more bitter which is a strong and prominent flavour.
 Stick to our handy coffee grind chart above and you can’t go wrong.
+An appropriate brew ratio is also recommended.
+Here’s our coffee to water ratio calculator.

 If you don’t have a grinder to hand then you can use a blender to grind your coffee beans.
 This will use a blade to create an uneven array of coffee grounds from fine to coarse… if that’s the case then you’re better off with pre-ground coffee.